dariusf/ppx_deriving_unparse/readme.md

 `precedence` is a natural number.
 If a constructor is not annotated, its arguments will not be parenthesized (as it is presumably not an operator).

-A number of options may be passed to the plugin.
+A number of options may be passed to the deriver.

 - the string `between` is inserted between every expression in `[@form ...]`
 - `fn` controls what the generated function is named

+## Background

+This is an implementation of the classic paper *Unparsing expressions with prefix and postfix operators* (1998).

+It's unproven beyond the small examples in the tests.
+I might pick it up again the next time I have to write a pretty-printer...